Course ObjectiveThe student can name the different dimensions and the theological,

-ethical, and spiritual foundations of Public Theology (Political
+ethical, and spiritual foundations of Peace and Justice from a broad

-public sphere within the different religious traditions will be tested
+Justice within the different religious traditions will be tested as well

-as well as the (historical and political) obstacles and challenges to
+as the (historical and political) obstacles and challenges to Ethics.

 ongoing discussion in the field of Peace & Justice Studies by taking